cameronfreer/LeanDepViz/README.md

 LeanDepViz can be integrated with [LeanParanoia](https://github.com/oOo0oOo/LeanParanoia) to verify that specific parts of your codebase are free of `sorry`, unapproved axioms, or other undesirable constructs.

-### ⚠️ Status: Experimental
+### ⚠️ Status: Experimental - LIMITED COMPATIBILITY

-**Known Limitations**:
+**Critical Limitations**:
-- ⚠️ **Toolchain compatibility**: Only works with Lean **v4.24.0-rc1**
+- ⚠️ **Only works with Lean v4.24.0-rc1**
-- ⚠️ Newer toolchains (v4.24.0+, v4.25.0+) have linker errors
+- ❌ **Does NOT work with Mathlib/Batteries** (requires v4.24.0+ or v4.25.0+)
+- ❌ Most real-world Lean projects use Mathlib → **LeanParanoia won't work for them**
+- ✅ Works for simple standalone projects (see `examples/leanparanoia-tests/`)
 - ⚠️ In active development, API may change

+**Catch-22**: LeanParanoia requires v4.24.0-rc1, but Mathlib requires v4.24.0+.
+You cannot use both.

-**Recommendation**: For most users, the dependency graph JSON already provides useful verification metadata (sorry flags, axiom usage, unsafe declarations) without requiring LeanParanoia.
-Consider LeanParanoia for advanced use cases only.
+**Recommendation**: For almost all users, the dependency graph JSON already provides useful verification metadata (sorry flags, axiom usage, unsafe declarations) without requiring LeanParanoia.
+Only consider LeanParanoia if you have a Mathlib-free project on v4.24.0-rc1.

 **See also**: `examples/leanparanoia-tests/` for test examples demonstrating what LeanParanoia can detect.